KailunHuang/Software-Project/readme.md

 * Total number of crashes in the simulation.
 * Statistics on crashes happened in the simulation, including age distribution, gender distribution, people’s preference to make certain actions.

+## Sample test file and result
+Please find it in the ```test/application```, we have provide a sample 1000 test objects for your you as well as the simulation result.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.